nf-core/airrflow/README.md

 ## Introduction

 **nf-core/airrflow** is a bioinformatics best-practice pipeline to analyze B-cell or T-cell repertoire sequencing data.
 It makes use of the [Immcantation](https://immcantation.readthedocs.io) toolset.
-The input data can be targeted amplicon bulk sequencing data of the V, D, J and C regions of the B/T-cell receptor with multiplex PCR or 5' RACE protocol, single cell sequencing data from the 10xGenomics framework, or assembled reads (bulk or single cell).
+The input data can be targeted amplicon bulk sequencing data of the V, D, J and C regions of the B/T-cell receptor with multiplex PCR or 5' RACE protocol, single-cell VDJ sequencing using the 10xGenomics libraries, or assembled reads (bulk or single-cell).

 ![nf-core/airrflow overview](docs/images/airrflow_workflow_overview.png)